-Interest attributed or paid to companies that are Belgian residents for tax purposes, i.e. which are subject to Belgian corporate income tax (vennootschapsbelasting/impôt des sociétés), as well as capital gains realized upon the disposal of the Bonds, are taxable at the ordinary corporate income tax rate of in principle 33.99 per cent.
-A corporate tax reform has recently been announced by the Belgian government which provides for a gradual decrease of the corporate income tax rate from 33.99 per cent to 29.58 per cent from 2018 and to 25 per cent from 2020.
-Different rates may apply to small and medium size enterprises.
-Capital losses realized upon the disposal of the Bonds will normally be tax deductible.
+Interest attributed or paid to companies that are Belgian residents for tax purposes, i.e. which are subject to Belgian corporate income tax (vennootschapsbelasting/impôt des sociétés), as well as capital gains realized upon the disposal of the Bonds, are taxable at the ordinary corporate income tax rate.
+The standard corporate income tax rate in Belgium is 29.58% (20.40% on the first bracket of EUR 100,000 for small companies within the meaning of the Belgian Company Code) (please note that as from tax year 2021 the rate of 29.58% will be reduced to 25% and the rate of 20.40% to 20%).

-The Belgian withholding tax levied, if any, may be credited against the income tax liability and is refundable.
+Subject to certain conditions, the Belgian withholding tax paid, if any, may be credited against the corporate income tax liability and any excess may be refunded.

-Belgian legal entities
+Belgian resident legal entities

-Belgian legal entities subject to the Belgian legal entities tax (rechtspersonenbelasting/impôts des personnes morales) and which do not qualify as Eligible Investors (as defined above) will not be subject to any further taxation on interest in respect of the Bonds over and above the withholding tax of 30 per cent.
+Belgian legal entities subject to the Belgian legal entities tax (impôts des personnes morales/rechtspersonenbelasting) and which do not qualify as Eligible Investors (as defined above) will not be subject to any further taxation on interest in respect of the Bonds over and above the withholding tax of 30 per cent.
 The withholding tax constitutes the final taxation.